yanlinchen1985/cpnt260-a3/README.md

-I have fixed the Media Queries in task 1 which makes the font size larger on mobile.
+I have fixed the Media Queries in task 1 which makes the font size larger on mobile, but I had another issue.
+In this assignment I think the font size would be smaller or similar on mobile,because  the background image can not be full of all the screen when it has a scrollbar.
+Therefore, I made the font size of the hero section's heading and tagline look similar on mobile in this assignment.